pallavjhawar/help.supportbee.com/_posts/2011-12-22-issue-commands-via-email.markdown

 How do I issue commands via the email
 -------------------------------------

 You can star, assign, archive and do anything else you are used to doing via our web interface (a complete list of commands follows).
 You can do all of them simply by cc'ing to the right email address when replying to the ticket email you have received.
-For example if you want to star a ticket just cc star@supbee.com in your reply email and it will be starred.
-As an added bonus, the next time you want to copy a command, your email client should auto-complete them for you.
+For example if you want to star a ticket just cc ``star@supbee.com`` in your reply email and it will be starred.
+As an added bonus, the next time you want to copy a command, your email client should auto-complete it for you.

 List of commands
 ----------------